syre-data/docs/source/get_started.rst

 Get Started
 ###########

 There are two types of project you can run with Thot: :ref:`Local<local_projects>` and :ref:`Hosted<hosted_projects>`.
 Local projects are run on your computer -- no internet connection or registration required.
-Hosted projects are run from the [Thot website][1] and provide additional functionality.
+Hosted projects are run from the `Thot website<http://www.thot-data.com>`_ and provide additional functionality.
 If you have a Hosted account, you can sync your Local Projects with it, so data is automatically uploaded to the Thot servers and analyzed.

 ********************